 This road starts from the end of the canal roads and ends at eastern extreme point of Sanitary Landfill Site (SLS) at another canal road.
-The length of this road is about 600m.
+The length of this road is 576m.
 In fact this road is upgrading of earthen road to bituminous standard in some portion where as in some portion totally new road will have to be constructed.
 Since this road in entire length has to be widened, raised to overcome the inundation problem and also new alignment in some portion is required due to social problems hence, it has been categorised as new construction.
 This road has been designed as 2 lane road with gravel shoulder of 1.5 m on either side.

 During detail design phase when preliminary design was completed the DSC after the complaint from the locals and subsequent request of the PIU to revisited the survey and design in the vicinity of existing bridge, it was learnt with the help of the municipality land surveyor (amin) that the existing alignment in the vicinity of the bridge over Singaha river falls on the private property.
 The land acquired for the road is on north side of the existing alignment.
 Design of the road was revised based on the joint field verification and subsequent revised detail topographical survey of the spot.
-The alignment of access road to SLS follows the existing road in some places whereas it deviates from it.
-The detail design is presented in separate volume of drawings.
+The alignment of access road to SLS follows the existing road.
+The design had been completed accordingly.